 What is Dynamic Stretching?

-Dynamic stretching is a type of stretching that is done while moving.
-Unlike the more common static stretching that should be done after a workout, dynamic stretching is meant to warm up the muscles that you will be using during your workout or in specific sports.
+Unlike static stretching, which involves holding still, dynamic stretching is done with movement.
+While static stretching is best when performed after a workout, dynamic stretching is meant to warm up the muscles that you will be using during your workout or in specific sports.

-These stretches are movements that take a joint or muscles through a repetitive motion, moving that part of the body further with each repetition.
+These stretches bring joints or muscles through a repetitive motion, moving that part of the body further with each repetition.
 Warming up the muscles like this will help to prepare the joints and muscles for better movement and activation.
-(1)

 Dynamic stretches should be done after warming up the body for five to ten minutes with a light jog or other light cardio activity.
-A proper warm up will increase blood flow, raise core body and muscle temperature, and will make the muscles more supple, enabling better stretching.
-(2)
+A proper warm up increases blood flow, raises core body and muscle temperature, and enables the muscles to stretch better.

-- Properly Activates the Correct Muscles – Dynamic stretches should be done on the muscles you plan to use during your workout.
-For example, if you’re going to do weighted lunges in the gym, a proper dynamic warm up would be to do walking lunges.
+- Activate the correct muscles.
+You should dynamically stretch the muscles you plan to use during your workout.
+For example, if you’re going to do weighted lunges in the gym, a proper dynamic warm up would be walking lunges.
 This will warm up your legs, hips, glutes, core, and stabilizing muscles before you add additional weight.

-- Increases Range of Motion – Lets take the walking lunges as an example again.
+- Increase range of motion.
+Lets take the walking lunges as an example again.
 Walking lunges require greater range of motion through the hips, and especially through the hip flexors.
 Adding dynamic stretching before your workout will allow you to get deeper into each movement to get the most muscle engagement for each exercise.
-(3)
+(1)

-- Improves Body Awareness and Neuromuscular Awareness – Dynamic stretches challenge your balance and coordination.
-This will enhance the nervous system and help improve motor ability.
+- Enhance body awareness.
+When you perform dynamic stretches, you challenge your balance and coordination.
+This enhances the nervous system and helps improve motor ability.
 It also forces you to focus and concentrate on the muscles you are using, as well as the workout you will perform.
-(5)